 Business Responsibility Report

-Technology and digital updates and measures taken in IT Governance InformationSecurity IT Audit IT Operations IT Services outsourcing
+Technology and Digital Updates and Measures taken in IT Governance InformationSecurity IT Audit IT Operations IT Services Outsourcing Technology and Digital updates

 IT provides the strong foundation that enables your Bank to grow extensively and gainmarket share.
 In the following paragraphs we provide more details of the entiregovernance structure over IT with focus on information security.